 Using the information in the callback request, calculate the rates and options yourself or send the information in an API call to your carrier to perform the calculations for you.
 Then send the shipping options, insurance amounts, and taxes to PayPal in the callback response.

-The Callback Request for Instant Update With the Cart Upload Comand
+The callback request for Instant Update with the Cart Upload command

 Callback requests specify the shipping addresses that buyers want to use when they are about to complete a payment.
 Also, callback requests include individual item details for the payments that buyers want to complete.

-The sample code below illustrates an Instant Update callback request, with these features:
+The following sample code illustrates an Instant Update callback request, with these features:

 - 2 individual item details, which can be used to calculate taxes